Lay3rLabs/TrustGraph/PLAN.md

 - [ ] Mint NFTs of responses and conversations
 - [ ] We're going to make a Network Spirituality Holy Text
 - [ ] Pay to submit a message to EN0VA and mint NFTs

-## Future Service Improvements
-- [ ] Break out Indexer contract, could be modified to be multichain?
-EAS indexer component (indexes certain attestations without a resolver?)
-- [ ] Add eas-indexer sidecar to docker compose?
-- [ ] JS example using EAS SDK?
-- [ ] Performance based Vesting
-- [ ] More EAS resolvers
-- [ ] Docs and writeup
-- [ ] review and fixup tests
-- [ ] bridge integration

-# Idea space
-### Attestation Components
-There could be a whole folder of them!

-- [] Attest to social media post
-- [] Verification of an Offchain Attestation
-- [] Attest to how you feel

-### Resolvers
-- [] Only if member
-- [] Payment / token gating